mwei210/pixionary/README.md

 Users will be able to search for other users and photos

 ### Tags
-Users will be able to label their photos with tags topics for easier searching
+Users will be able to label their photos with tags for easier searching